-We have been putting these popsicle molds to good use this summer!
-We have been making all kinds of paletas.
+We love putting these popsicle molds to good use in the summer!
+We make all kinds of paletas.
 A paleta is pretty much a Mexican popsicle, which is made with fresh fruit or real fruit juice.
 Summer fruits are my favorite for making these healthy treats!

 Cantaloupe Mint Paletas